zaporylie/d8-development/README.md

 # Next steps:

-- login to vagrant with
+- login to vagrant with 'vagrant ssh'
-    vagrant ssh
 - go to /drupal to work on drupal folder
-- use
+- use 'drush <command>'
-    drush <command>
 - your site is available under localhost:8888
 - enjoy!